ipasechnikov/eslint-plugin-deprecated-rules/README.md

 ## Usage

-There are 2 ways to use the package
+There are 2 main ways to use this package:

+- Add plugin and its rules manually
+- Extend `recommended` config provided by the plugin

 ### Option 1.
 Add plugin and its rules